mohsenshafiei/tiny-vite/Readme.md

 # What Vite Does

 Vite is a modern build tool that provides a fast development environment by leveraging native `ES Modules` and `esbuild` for fast dependency pre-bundling.

 Here's a detailed look at how Vite operates:

-## Key Features of Vite
+Key Features of Vite are:

 ### Instant Server Start: